zain-sohail/noisy-iqa/README.md

 ## Overview
 The main goal of this workflow is to assess which metrics fare best when a clean target is not available for comparison.
 To this end, we generate some fake scientific images (specifically ARPES) and apply different levels of Poisson noise on it.

+Please take a look at [notebook](https://github.com/zain-sohail/noisy-iqa/blob/main/metric_comparison.ipynb) for the complete experiments.

+The image quality metrics assessed are SSIM, MS-SSIM, VSI, and FSIM.

 ## Installation

 1. Clone repository: